vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 ⚫ Sri means Blessed, metaphorically She is Lakshmı or the Mediatrix, the Mother.
 Nārāyaṇa is the All-N

-YATİNDRA-MATA-DĪPIKĀ

 +

 [Advent

 and non-soul, and secondless.
 By Love (Bhakti) and Resignation (Prapatti,) propitiated, He alone is the Means; and He alone is the Goal, adjectivated by the Spiritual Universe.
-Thus, by means of the texts (or passages) of the Vedanta, do they establish-viz., Vyasa, Bodhāyana, Guhadeva, Bhāruci, Brahmanandi, Dramiḍācārya, Śrī Parānkuša, Natha,' Yamu- namuni, Yatišvara' and others.
+Thus, by means of the texts (or passages) of the Vedanta, do they establish-viz., Vyasa, Bodhāyana, Guhadeva, Bhāruci, Brahmanandi, Dramiḍācārya, Śrī Parānkuśa, Natha,' Yamu- namuni, Yatiśvara' and others.
 According to their School, I proclaim, by the grace of Mahā- cārya (my Guru or Spiritual Preceptor), the

 God, and metaphorically He is the Father.
-Thus Šriman-Nārāyapa - The Universe's Mother-Father Principle = God.
+Thus Śriman-Nārāyapa - The Universe's Mother-Father Principle = God.

-* The original expression is Chid-achid-višishta.
+* The original expression is Chid-achid-viśishta.
 Chit-conscious entity-Soul; and Achit=Non-cons- cious entity = Non-soul.
 Nārāyaṇa is thus the Soul- and-Non-soul-bodied-Spirit=God.

 • That is Means to Salvation or Deliverance from the Material State, and for attaining the Spiritual State.

-• This is Šathagopa or St. Nammazhvar [vide our Lives of Saints].
+• This is Śathagopa or St. Nammazhvar [vide our Lives of Saints].

 'Or Nathamuni [vide our Life of Rāmānuja].